Cardinals vs. Red Sox Player Props Betting Odds

 Verdugo Stats

-- Verdugo has collected 45 hits with 11 doubles, a triple, five home runs and 14 walks.
+- Verdugo has 46 hits with 12 doubles, a triple, five home runs and 14 walks.
 He has driven in 18 runs with three stolen bases.

 Verdugo Recent Games